Geetanjali-147/Employee-Salary-Prediction-System/README.md

 │
 └── README.md                   # Project documentation

-🛠️ Requirements
+🛠️ Requirements -->

-Backend (Python)
+1. Backend (Python)
-Python 3.8+
+2. Python 3.8+
-Flask
+3. Flask
-Flask-CORS
+4.Flask-CORS
-scikit-learn
+5. scikit-learn
-pandas
+6. pandas
-pickle-mixin
+7. pickle-mixin
-Frontend (Node.js)
+8. Frontend (Node.js)
-Node.js 16+
+9. Node.js 16+
-Vite
+10. Vite
-React
+11. React

-🌐 How It Works
+🌐 How It Works -->
-User enters years of experience and education level in the frontend UI.
+1.User enters years of experience and education level in the frontend UI.
-Frontend sends a POST request to Flask API.
+2. Frontend sends a POST request to Flask API.
-Flask API uses the trained ML model to predict salary.
+3. Flask API uses the trained ML model to predict salary.
-Predicted salary is displayed instantly on the frontend.
+4. Predicted salary is displayed instantly on the frontend.

-🔮 Example Prediction
-Experience (Years)	Education Level	Predicted Salary (₹) 5	Bachelors	₹6,50,000
-10	Masters	₹12,00,000
-15	PhD	₹18,50,000

-📈 Future Improvements
-Add more features: job role, location, skillset
-Use advanced ML models (Random Forest, XGBoost, Neural Networks) Deploy on cloud (Heroku, AWS, or Netlify)
-Add authentication for HR access